ShotaKiko/ShotaKiko/README.md

 My name is Shota Kikozashvili and I'm a Full Stack Web developer.
 <br>I love to tinker and build cool things that aim to solve real world problems. :hammer: :earth_americas:
-<br><br>Currently working as a Team Lead at Lambda School. :school:
+<br><br>Currently working as a Technical Project Lead at Lambda School. :school:
 <br>You can find some of my projects at [shotakiko.com](https://shotakiko.com/) :computer:

 ## 🔧 Technologies & Tools